cybozu-go/neco/docs/dctest.md

 variable.
 The value can be `staging` (default) or `production`.

-This variable makes sense only when `SUITE=functions` is specified.
+This variable makes sense only when `SUITE=./upgrade` is specified.

 `make test` accepts this variable.